 Back in Europe, after the collapse of the Roman Empire, it was forgotten.
 It wasn’t until Marco Polo returned to Venice from his 24-year Far East journey in 1295 that icy desserts became popular again.
 The icy sherbet recipes brought from China fascinated Venetian nobility and icy desserts quickly evolved across the country.

-Ice cream in England and the United States
+Ice cream in England and the United States (The origin of Gelato)

 During the 16th century, the English created their own variety.
 Charles I of England was so impressed by this “frozen snow dessert”, that he offered his ice cream maker a lifetime pension in return for keeping the recipe secret.

 However, the secret was kept only for a short period.
 The recipe was first published in Mrs. Mary Eales’s Receipts in 1718, in London.
 This was an amazing accomplishment, as the general public was now able to create their own at home.

 Recipes evolved, new flavors were created and became a cheap, ubiquitous dessert across the country.
 By the mid-19th century, ice was imported from Norway, bringing down the price to one penny per scoop, and it was available everywhere.

 It was first mentioned in the United States in 1744

 As “some fine ice cream, with the strawberries and milk, eat most deliciously”, in the Oxford English Dictionary.
 In 1751, the first recipe was published in the United States, and the dessert quickly became popular in major cities.
 The first advertisement was created in 1777 and appeared in the New York Gazette.

 In the ad, confectioner Philip Lenzi announced that it was “available almost every day” in his store.
 Official records show that President George Washington spent $200 for ice cream during the summer of 1790, while Thomas Jefferson developed his own 18-step recipe.